 In 1988, Washington did not report "cause of injury" E-codes.
 From 1989-1992, Washington reports two "cause of injury" E-codes.
 Beginning in 1993, Washington reports only one "cause of injury" E-code.
-During HCUP processing, any separately reported E-code was placed after the last non-missing secondary diagnosis.
+Prior to 2003, during HCUP processing, any separately reported E-code was placed after the last non-missing secondary diagnosis.
 Washington does not require hospitals to report E-codes in the range E870-E879 (misadventures and abnormal reactions) to the state data organization.
+Beginning in 2003, the separately reported E-code, and any E-codes encountered in the diagnosis variables, are placed in a separate array specific to E codes (ECODEn).